 Gil Boyne shared the view with Perls that the most effective way to obtain progress and movement with a client who is stuck in inner conflict or deadlock, is to use the methods of drama and dialogue, and these are central to Transforming Therapy.

-Transforming Therapy, like Roger’s counselling approach method is profoundly client-centered and Gil Boyne developed a powerful array of protocols to ensure that therapeutic choices in a session match the needs of the client’s subconscious mind.
+Transforming Therapy, Roger’s counselling approach method is profoundly client-centered and Gil Boyne developed a powerful array of protocols to ensure that therapeutic choices in a session match the needs of the client’s subconscious mind.

 Gil Boyne was highly influenced by the methods of Dave Elman, a master hypnotist and master communicator whose work he studied intensively.
 Gil Boyne continued developing hypnotherapeutic communications in an era, from the 1960s onwards, where clients were exposed to more sources of information, and consequently were more sophisticated and inclined to be questioning and critical.
 This has reached an intensive stage today, where clients have access to a wide range of mental and self-change techniques online.